Portland International Beerfest

-Portland International Beerfest is a three-day beer festival in Portland, Oregon which is held annually.
+Portland International Beerfest is an annual three-day beer festival in Portland, Oregon.
 The festival was founded in 2001 by Rick Carpenter.

 About

 The Portland International Beerfest (PIB) is an annual festival of beers in Portland, Oregon.
 It is a three-day long event held around late June with a sister festival located in Seattle around the same time of year.
-The PIB is a beneficiary of Pet Cross, a federally registered charity.
-Each year the beer festivals donate roughly $20,000 to local animal welfare groups in Portland and Seattle.
-The PIB specializes in rare, hard-to-find, exotic beers from 16 countries, and also features unique and experimental pours from local breweries in the Pacific Northwest.
-Food is provided by local food trucks and there are activities and performances by local artists for entertainment.
+Pet Cross, a federally registered charity is a beneficiary of the festival.
+Each year the beer festivals donates roughly $20,000 to local animal welfare groups in Portland and Seattle.
+The PIB specializes in rare, hard-to-find, exotic beers from 16 countries, and also feature unique and experimental pours from local breweries from the pacific northwest.
+Food is provided by local food trucks and there are activities and performances by local artists as entertainment.

 History

-NOTE: no Beer-fest in 2020.
+NOTE: no Beer-fest was held in 2020 due to the COVID-19 pandemic.